 Go to Control Panel → Users → Users and Organizations.

 Click the Actions button for a User () and select Delete Personal Data.
+If you have not deactivated the user, you will be asked to do so.

 The User’s Personal Data Erasure screen appears.